What's so cool about writing in Markdown?

 Simple Formatting Example

 Markdown Text: My *quick* example gets **formatted** like ~~this~~.
-Result: My quick example gets formatted like this.

-The syntax can really accelerate your output as you don’t need to interrupt your thought process to format the text but it doesn’t prevent editors from providing formatting bars1 and allowing for rich media embeds like in Dropbox Paper.
+The syntax can really accelerate your output as you don't need to interrupt your thought process to format the text but it doesn't prevent editors from providing formatting bars[1] and allowing for rich media embeds like in Dropbox Paper.

 It's important to acknowledge that a lot of the styling done to your Markdown document happens somewhere else and that's why you are able to use a minimal syntax.
 The style sheets on your blog, the beautiful theme on your note-taking app or a book publishing template take care of most of your visuals beforehand and unless you're doing an entirely custom document it is very rare to feel limited by using Markdown.